sstelfox/stelfox.net/content/blog/2013-12-16-updating-bmc-on-dell-poweredge-c6100.md

 cause you to end up bricking the remote management board or the motherboard.

-Even with the regular board there is always a risk of bricking it, though firmware updates have gotten a lot more reliable and I haven't experienced a mis-flashed motherboard in years.
+Even with the regular board there is always a risk of bricking it, though firmware updates have gotten a lot more reliable and I haven't experienced an incorrectly flashed motherboard in years.
 You've been warned.

-The BMC was fairly straight-foward.
-I installed the 64-bit version of Fedora 19 on a thumbdrive, downloaded version 1.30 of the BMC software (get the file named `PEC6100BMC130.exe`).
+The BMC was fairly straight forward.
+I installed the 64-bit version of Fedora 19 on a thumb drive, downloaded version 1.30 of the BMC software (get the file named `PEC6100BMC130.exe`).
 The file itself is a self-extracting zip archive which can be extracted using the regular unzip utility.